-Jewellery should be very sparingly used: a single bracelet is quite sufficient for those who dance.
+Jewelry should be sparingly used; a single bracelet is quite sufficient for those who dance.

-Ladies in deep mourning should not dance, even if they permit themselves to attend a ball.
+Ladies in deep mourning should not dance, even if they permit themselves to attend a ball or party.
 Should they do so, black and scarlet or violet is the proper wear.
-Where the mourning is sufficiently sligh for dancing to be seemly, white, with mauve, violet or black trimmings, flounces,
+Where the mourning is sufficiently slight for dancing to be seemly, white, with mauve, violet, or black trimmings, flounces, etc., is proper.

-&c., is proper.

-White gloves befit the ball-room: in mourning they may be sewn with black.
-They should be faultless as to fit, and never be removed from the hands in the ball-room.
+White gloves are suitable; in mourning they may be sewn with black.
+They should be faultless as to fit, and never be removed from the hands.
 It is well for those who dance to be provided with a second pair to replace the others when soiled, or in case they should split, or the buttons should come off-accidents small in themselves, but sources of great discomfort.